 Here's My WordPress Maintenance List

-The infographic has quite a few more items, but if you cover these you’re way ahead of your competitors!
+The infographic has quite a few more items, but if you cover these you're way ahead of your competitors!
+I also maintain a list of the best WordPress plugins that we've tested and implemented… be sure to bookmark it!

 - Backup Your WordPress Database – Before you do anything with WordPress, make sure you have great backups that are kept offsite.
 This is why we use WordPress Managed Hosting with Flywheel.
 They have automated and manual backups with one-click restores.
 We never had to configure or enable anything… they were always there!